pclifford/borderlands2/README.md

 # Printing out not-fully-explored levels

 The utility also includes an option to print out levels which the user has not fully explored.
-At the moment, the editor doesn't actually have an "only show me information" mode, so you have to pretend to be doing a save edit even if you only want this option, at the moment:
+Since this option doesn't actually change the save in any way, you can omit the output filename when running it:

-    bl2_save_edit.py --print-unexplored-levels old.sav dummy
+    bl2_save_edit.py --print-unexplored-levels old.sav

 That will result something like the following output printed on the console as the editor processes the save: